Vonage/vivid-react/README.md

 ```

 ## Bundling
 This package is an ES module, so you might need to add some configuration to your bundling process.

+See [here](https://confluence.vonage.com/display/CYCLOPS/Vivid+adoption) if you need help with setting up *IE11* bundle process.

 # Development